Strain hardening exponent

 where $\sigma$ represents the applied true stress on the material, $\epsilon$ is the true strain, and $K$ is the strength coefficient.

 The value of the strain hardening exponent lies between 0 and 1, with a value of 0 implying a perfectly plastic solid and a value of 1 representing a perfectly elastic solid.
 Most metals have an $n$-value between 0.10 and 0.50.
+In one study, strain hardening exponent values extracted from tensile data from 58 steel pipes from natural gas pipelines were found to range from 0.08 to 0.25, with the lower end of the range dominated by high-strength low alloy steels and the upper end of the range mostly normalized steels.